poiu-de/coat/site/content/docs/roadmap/01_planned_features.md

 ### Support for arrays and collection types

 At the moment it is not possible to use arrays or collections with generic types in config classes.
-This is quiet some drawback and it is planned to be supported in the future.
+This is quite some drawback and it is planned to be supported in the future.

 ### Generation of example config files